• Skip to main content

 • 💬 Comments

 • Uses basic ingredients.
-All the ingredients are basic pantry or fridge staples that you'll already have.
 I provide substitutions where I can to make this as easy as possible for you to make.

 • Deceptively simple.
-With only two components for this exceptional cake, each one comes together easily.
-The main point to note is that this does take time to create.
-Making 24 crêpes in one go does take patience but switch on your favourite tunes, chat to your bestie or kitchen dance in front of the stove, and the time will fly.
-I actually find the action of making that many crêpes in one go quite therapeutic!
+With only two components for this exceptional crêpes cake, each one comes together easily.
+The main point to note is that this cake does take time to create.
+Making 24 crêpes in one go takes patience, but you got this!

 • Entertainers delight.
 When under the pump entertaining, I love a dessert that can be made the day before to alleviate all the pressure on the day.
-This cake is perfect for this purpose as it needs time in the fridge to set but also for the flavours to develop.
+Perfect for birthdays, get-togethers, and year-round entertaining.

-The shopping list of ingredients needed to make this cake isn't extensive, which is fantastic.
+The shopping list of ingredients to make this crêpes cake isn't extensive, which is fantastic.
 I've made a couple of notes regarding the main ingredients below but also included any substitutions you can use.
-Make sure to check out the recipe card for the exact quantities required.

 Individual ingredients for crepes layer cake set out in bench top.